 We have lined up an impressive group of speakers, who will use ephemera to highlight some quite amazing women.

-For the full conference on Friday, March 19th we will leave the Suffragists and turn to the surprising lives of women across centuries and cultures.
+For the keynote presentation, we will leave the Suffragists and turn to the surprising lives of women across centuries and cultures.
 Lisa Baskin will speak from her broad-based collection of ephemera interpreting working women, placed at Duke University.
 A woman who became an advertising icon – journalist Elizabeth Cochrane as Nellie Bly – will be described by journalism Professor Brooke Kroeger of New York University.
 From West Texas in the 19th century and Australia in the early 20th century comes evidence of strong women Johanna Wilhelm and Annie Tankesley, presented by writer Virginia Noekle, and Doris Blackburn, by writer Amanda Bede.
 Princeton University’s archive of Sylvia Beach adds 1920s Paris literary ephemera to writer Caroline Preston’s inherited personal collection of the founder of famous bookshop Shakespeare and Company, Research notes preserved at the American Philosophical Society enhance an understanding of the work of geneticist Barbara McClintock, researched by archivist Susan Anderson Laquer.
 Ph.D. candidate Jennie Waldow from Stanford University will bring us into the late 20th century with an exploration of the influence of Lucy Lippard on political art.